 Kenneth B. Clark

-This date marks Kenneth Clark's birthday in 1914.
+This date marks the birthday of Kenneth Clark in 1914.
 He was a Black psychologist, educator, and social activist.
-His research, particularly his "doll study,” was crucial to the desegregation of public schools.
+His research, particularly his "doll study,” was crucial to the desegregation of American public schools.

-His greatest fame, however, came from his research on Black children's self-image.
+His greatest fame, however, stemmed from his research on the self-image of Black children.
 Clark studied the responses of more than 200 Black children who were given a choice of white or brown dolls.
 From his findings that the children preferred the white dolls from as early as three years old, Clark concluded that segregation was psychologically damaging.
 This conclusion was pivotal in the Supreme Court case of Brown v.
 Board of Education, which outlawed segregated education.

-He was at the forefront of articulating societal racism's intersectionality with self-esteem through psychology.
+He was at the forefront of articulating the intersectionality of societal racism and self-esteem from a psychological perspective.
 Although Clark fought for racial integration, his book “Dark Ghetto: Dilemmas of Social Power” (1965) was popular among Black Nationalists because it compared the situation of Black citizens to that of colonized people.
 Clark's other writings include “Prejudice and Your Child” (1953), “Crisis in Urban Education” (1971), and “The Negro American” (1966), which he co-edited with Talcott Parsons.
 His televised interviews with James Baldwin, Malcolm X, and Martin Luther King, Jr. were published in a book entitled “The Negro Protest” in 1963.

-In addition to his activities as a scholar, Clark was involved with various community development programs and served as an adviser to local and national policymakers.
+In addition to his scholarly activities, Clark was involved in various community development programs and served as an adviser to local and national policymakers.
 In 1946, he and his wife founded the North Side Child Development Center in Harlem to serve the needs of emotionally disturbed children.
 In 1962, Clark also played a key role in founding Harlem Youth Opportunities Unlimited, a program that influenced President Lyndon Johnson's War on Poverty program.

-As the only Black New York Board of Regents member, he continued his fight against segregated education.
+As the only Black member of the New York Board of Regents, he continued his fight against segregated education.
 In 1961, Clark's work for civil rights earned him the NAACP's Spingarn Medal.
-Clark was also elected president of the American Psychological Association for his contribution to psychology, receiving their Gold Medal Award.
+Clark was also elected president of the American Psychological Association for his significant contributions to the field of psychology, receiving the association's Gold Medal Award.

-Through his work, he advocated for family consumer service and built a consulting firm concentrating on his racial policies.
+Through his work, he advocated for family consumer services and established a consulting firm specializing in racial policies.
 Dr. Kenneth B. Clark died on May 1, 2005.

 Gale Encyclopedia of Psychology